Last Updated on May 9, 2022 by Larissa

 Australians, being the positive creatures they are, view the battle as a supreme example of their soldiers’ gallantry and fortitude.
 One Korean War veteran explained that even though Gallipoli was a major defeat, “The nation was forged by that battle, it made Australia the nation that it is today.
 You can’t overestimate its significance.”

 The square, 98-foot tall Art Deco memorial is clad in pink granite quarried from nearby Bathurst.
 The interior’s main focus is a poignant statue of a soldier, whose lifeless body lies on a sword and shield, being held aloft by three women and an infant representing mother, wife, sister and child; those who were left behind by the brutality of war.
+For a similarly moving experience, the Last Post Ceremony at the War Memorial in Australia’s capital is one of the important places to see in Canberra.

 The cruciform base of the Memorial houses a museum dedicated to Australia’s military history right up to the Gulf War.
 In the World War II section we were drawn to the display of Warrant Officer GN Milne’s diary; he was stationed at a hospital in Darwin, Australia when it was damaged by Japanese bombing raids.